ComCatLab/welcome-guide/docs/sources/software_pages.md

 that are written in the [Lua programming language][lua].
 Modules are managed using commands like `module load`, `module purge`, and `module unload`.

+## **Comp**utational **Chem**istry **Util**itie**s**

+[Documentation][ccu]

+CompChemUtils (Computational Chemistry Utilities; AKA `ccu`) is a Python package containing several useful Python classes and routines computational chemistry such as adsorbate complex creation, defect creation, free energy diagram generation, and more.

+## Autojob

+[Documentation][autojob]

+`autojob` is a framework for executing high throughput calculations with the flexibility to granularly resubmit and modifying calculations between execution.
+Autojob also provides a codeless interface for generating input directories for calculations.

 ## WIP

 - Materials Cloud